Unislash/BBPlanner/README.md

-# What is this?
+# What is BBPlanner?
 This is a personal project that I built for the community of a game I have enjoyed over the years called Battle Brothers.
 The game is a turn-based tactics strategy game set in the middle-ages, full of cutthroat mercenaries (of which you are one), noble houses, and magical beasts.

-This tool itself lets you plan out builds for new recruits to your company of mercenaries, featuring both a perk picker and a stat forecaster.
+This tool itself lets you plan out builds for new recruits to your company of mercenaries, featuring a perk picker, stat forecaster, planned equipment, and more.

 # Inspiration
 Parts of this tool are very heavily influenced by a previous tool, [Battle Brothers Perk Calculator](http://tumult.cc/bb-calc.html), which I used for many years.
 Eventually I grabbed the source for it, added some features for my own personal usage, and reached out to the author and sent along my modifications.
 He thanked me, but ultimately never ended up incorporating it.